BZoennchen/supercollider-book/_sources/chapters/composing/introduction.md

 SuperCollider can be used to build a kind of *artificial system*.
 It provides us not only with a context in which we can compose music but is general and powerful enough to construct a new one.
-However, as we know form comics: with great power comes great responsibility.
+However, as we know from comics: with great power comes great responsibility.
 In contrast to *digital audio workstations (DAWs)* such as *Reason* or *Ableton*, SuperCollider is far less restrictive;
 there is no *preferred* way of working.
 Such compulsion can be liberating.
 Instead, SuperCollider offers very different ways to accomplish the artist's goal, and it is our responsibility to find our own style.

-Many different approaches are feasible to generate and assembling a composition.
+Many different approaches are feasible to generate and assemble a composition.
 Consequently, showing an extensive list of different techniques is impossible and undesirable.
 But I will try to give you some starting points.